liftedkilt/betterthan.gold/content/resources.md

 menu: main
 ---

-*The following are some resources that have helped me in my pursuit of understanding what money is, and the role that it plays in all of our lives.*
+*The following are some resources that have helped me in my pursuit of understanding money in general, and Bitcoin specifically.*

 <!--more-->
 ## Purchasing Bitcoin
 **[Swan Bitcoin](https://swanbitcoin.com/liftedkilt) -**
-Swan Bitcoin is run by a team that really cares about Bitcoin as a force-multiplier in the fight to remove the nearly omnipotent power that Central Banks currently wield.
+Swan Bitcoin is run by a team that really cares about Bitcoin.
+They are a Bitcoin only-company, and are focused on it's power as a force-multiplier in the fight to remove the nearly omnipotent power that Central Banks currently wield.

 ---